spacemonster-interactive/UnrealHx_BattleRoyale/README.md

 The goal of this repo is to provide a basic example project of unreal.hx with the latest supported versions of Unreal and Haxe.
 As well as documenting issues I came across during the process of creating the project.

-This project is based on the default first person shoot template along with some updates from the following c++ tutorial: `https://www.youtube.com/watch?v=-0iVLPVyvFQ`
+This project is based on the default first person shoot template along with some updates from the following c++ tutorial which cover unreal's replication system: `https://www.youtube.com/watch?v=-0iVLPVyvFQ`.

 I'm using macOS Catalina, so if you're on a different version of Mac or Window some steps may vary.